Honey Mumford

 Stage 2 – Reviewing the Experience: this is the “stand back” stage.
 This involves gathering data, pondering, and analyzing.

-Stage 3 – Concluding from the Experience: This is the “ things through” stage.
+Stage 3 – Concluding from the Experience: This is the “thinking things through” stage.
 This involves thinking in logical steps, assimilating facts into coherent theories, and being rationally objective.

 Stage 4 – Planning the next steps: This is the “trying out new ideas” stage.
 This stage involves trying out new ideas, problem solving, and decision-making.